 - In the meantime, cook the pasta in salted water.
 Cool the pasta completely by running under cold water.
 This helps to remove the starch from the pasta.

 - Add the cooled pasta and asparagus to a large bowl.
-Add the sun dried tomatoes, the oil from the sun dried tomatoes, the green onions, parmesan, parsley, lemon zest and juice, and the oil/butter mixture from the baking sheet.
+Add the sun dried tomatoes, the oil from the sun dried tomatoes, green onions, parmesan, parsley, lemon zest and juice, and the oil/butter mixture from the baking sheet.
 (Use a rubber spatula to scrape the oil and butter from the baking sheet into the bowl.)
 Toss all of these ingredients together.
 Season with more salt and pepper to suit your tastes.

 - Pile the pasta salad into a large serving bowl and garnish with sesame seeds, parsley, and more parmesan if you wish.
 Serve.